 So as you can see, there's no comparison between sourdough and other breads!

-Now watch this video showing you my easy methods for dairy kefir and sourdough: (Video will play after the ad.)
+Now watch this video showing you my easy methods for dairy kefir and sourdough–and see recipe links further below: (Video will play after the ad.)

 Links to dairy kefir and sourdough recipes and back stories:

 - How to make dairy kefir–very simple!
 Also find out there how to store it, how to flavor it, how else to use it and more!

 - Now a couple recipes that I make with my sourdough: Sourdough Calzones

 Jan Schaefer says